Date: 6 January 2015. Holiday Invitations

 make them is when the babies are in season -- the little ones

 fit into the one cup wide mouth jars.
-If you've bigger jars,
+If you have bigger jars,

 disregard the previous sentence. |